jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 as long as the instrument has one string that can vibrate, we can make music on a single string.

-And everyone knows how to do this with a vibrating string (or a rubber band, etc.).
+And everyone knows how to do this.
 We don't have to be trained.
-We just know on some level how to make music with a string.
+We just know on some level how to make music with a vibrating string.